bracket-engineering/business-website/content/_index.md

 Bracket Engineering was founded by Jonathan Thompson, a former startup CTO and senior software engineer with over 10 years of experience in high-velocity feature development and robust systems engineering.
-Jonathan holds an M.S. in Applied Mathematics and is currently sharpening his theoretical foundations through his work toward a PhD in Computational Mathematics from Stanford University.
+Jonathan holds an MS in Applied Mathematics and is currently sharpening his theoretical foundations through his work toward a PhD in Computational Mathematics from Stanford University.